th3c0d3br34ker/FileLocker/README.md

 ## Dependences

 1.  tqdm
-2. pycrypto
+2.  pycryptodome

 ## Known Problems

 1. Exceptional Handling
 2. Setting the path to the files (lock, unlock, KEY), i.e., getting it from the user.

-## To do:
+## TODO

 1. Add password feature.
 2. Make log more comprehensive.